What do people mean when they talk about the ‘natural environment’?

 Nature encompasses everything from forests and fields to rivers and reed beds.

-But it also includes canals and reservoirs, and urban green space (gardens, parks and street trees), as well as the air we breathe, the water we drink, and the soil we dig in our allotments or build on.
+But it also includes canals and reservoirs, and urban green space, such as gardens, parks and street trees.
+It’s the air we breathe, the water we drink, and the soil we dig in our allotments and the earth we build on.

-• 3 European Special Areas of Conservation;
+• 3 European Special Areas of Conservation

-• 1 European Special Protection Area;
+• 1 European Special Protection Area

-• large parts of the South Pennines Integrated Biodiversity Delivery Area;
+• large parts of the South Pennines Integrated Biodiversity Delivery Area

-• 21 Sites of Special Scientific Interest;
+• 21 Sites of Special Scientific Interest

-• 535 Sites of Biological Importance;
+• 535 Sites of Biological Importance

-• 57 Local Nature Reserves;
+• 57 Local Nature Reserves

-• major river corridors including the Mersey;
+• major river corridors including the Mersey

-• A wide range of public parks and private gardens.
+• A wide range of public parks and private gardens